AE0hello/open-source-arras/README.md

 ## Other Links
 - [Our Discord server](https://discord.gg/kvCAZfUCjy)

-*p.s. if something goes terribly wrong, it's not our fault*
+*p.s. if something goes terribly wrong it's not our fault*